Version control

 git revert

-: This command reverts a commit by creating a new commit that reverses the action of the supplied commit or list of commits.
-Because this command creates new commits, your Git history is more complete and tells the story of exactly what work you did, i.e., deciding to discard some work. -
+: This command reverts a commit by creating a new commit that undoes the changes in the supplied commit (or list of commits).
+Because this command creates new commits, your history is more complete, and tells the story of exactly what work you did, i.e., deciding to discard some work. -

 git reset

 : This command will recover the state of the project at the specified commit.
-What is done with the commits you had mave since is defined by some optional flags:-
+What happens to the commits you had made since then is defined by some optional flags:-

 --soft

-: Any changes you have made since the specified commit would be preserved and left as “Changes to be committed” -
+: Changes since that commit are kept, but left as “Changes to be committed”. -

 --mixed